followmyutopia/devextreme-documentation/concepts/05 Widgets/FileUploader/00 Overview.md

 ---

 If you need to access the selected files at runtime, get the value of the [value](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#value) option using the following command.
-It returns an array, whose members are each an instance implementing the [File interface](https://developer.mozilla.org/en-US/docs/Web/API/File).
+It returns an array, whose members are each an instance implementing the <a href="https://developer.mozilla.org/en-US/docs/Web/API/File" target="_blank">File interface</a>.

     <!--JavaScript-->var files = $("#fileUploaderContainer").dxFileUploader("option", "value");